-If you’re a true nature lover, Lake Tahoe is definitely one for your bucket list.
+If you’re a true nature lover, Lake Tahoe is one for your bucket list.
 Cascading down the border of California and Nevada from an altitude of 6,200 feet, this world-famous landmark is the largest alpine lake in the United States.
-An incredible sight to behold, it happens to be the second deepest lake in the country, plumbing depths of more than 1,600 feet.
+An incredible sight to behold, it happens to be the second deepest lake in the country, plunging to depths of more than 1,600 feet.

 For instance, Lake Tahoe is a premier destination for skiing and snowboarding enthusiasts, boasting some of the top winter resorts in the country.
 Alternatively, you can hike the mesmerizing Sierra Nevada mountain range or take in the picturesque views of the Eldorado National Forest.
-Whatever your preferences, here’s a compilation of the unforgettable things to do in Lake Tahoe.
+Whatever your preferences, here’s a compilation of the unforgettable experiences you can have in the area.

 On this half-day tour, you’ll learn how to capture stunning shots of the snow-capped mountains, towering trees, wild flowers and glassy lake while exploring some of the area’s most beautiful natural sights.
 This is the perfect way to improve your photography skills while enjoying the stunning scenery of Lake Tahoe.